AtulChikku/Sp-Sn-S2n-Prediction/README.md

-# Predicting Nuclear Separation Energies with Machine Learning
+# Predicting Nucleon Separation Energies with Machine Learning

 > **Note:** This project is an extension and improvement upon the work presented in the Master's thesis "From Nucleus to Algorithms: Predicting Neutron separation energy with Deep Neural Network (DNN)" by Sourav Gayen (IIT ISM Dhanbad, 2025).
 The DNN model serves as a baseline for comparison against the improved XGBoost model developed here.